A delicious, chewy Date Flapjack with Apricot and Coconut, balanced for sweetness. Made with gluten free oats. Optional dairy free and vegan.

 - Bake for 30 to 40 minutes until the edges are beginning to brown and the mixture has firmed up.

-- When still a bit warm, score the surface with a sharp knife to mark out pieces.
+- When the flapjack has cooled, but is still a bit warm, score the surface with a sharp knife to mark out squares.

-- When cool, remove from the tin and cut into slices.
+- Once the flapjack has cooled completely, remove from the tin and cut into slices using a sharp knife.